wkusnierczyk/playlists/playlists/the-rainbow.md

 With no other instrumentation beyond Thompson's double bass and Martyn's acoustic guitar, "Go Down Easy" provides Thompson with ample opportunity to respond, and his playing elevates the track into one of Solid Air's finest moments.
 This is the second Martyn track in the playlist after "Don't Want to Know," and together they illuminate the album's duality: that song is the idealist raging against the world's horrors; this one is the same man turning to the person beside him and saying: here, at least, is something real.
 Thompson, of course, is also the bassist from Pentangle — the same Danny Thompson whose double bass connects folk to jazz to post-rock across five decades.

 ### Goodbye Pork Pie Hat (with audience)
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Go Down Easy](#go-down-easy) · [Heaven (Remastered) →](#heaven-remastered)</sub>

 **Artist:** [Pentangle](#pentangle) · **Album:** [Sweet Child](#sweet-child)

 Originally composed by Charles Mingus as an elegy for saxophonist Lester Young (who was known for his pork pie hat), Pentangle's version transforms the jazz standard into something entirely new — folk-chamber music of extraordinary delicacy.
 The British folk-jazz group reimagines the piece through acoustic, folk-inflected guitar interplay between Bert Jansch and John Renbourn, with Jacqui McShee's ethereal vocals floating above.
 Recorded live on the 1968 double album Sweet Child, the performance captures the spontaneous energy and virtuosity that made Pentangle one of the most innovative groups of the late 1960s.

-The group's lineup — Jansch, Renbourn, McShee, bassist Danny Thompson, and drummer Terry Cox — brought together some of the finest musicians in British folk and jazz.
-Both Jansch (who died in 2011) and Renbourn (2015) have since passed away.
-Danny Thompson, the double bassist, is also the same musician who plays on John Martyn's Solid Air tracks in this playlist — one of the invisible connecting threads.

 ### Heaven (Remastered)
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← Goodbye Pork Pie Hat (with audience)](#goodbye-pork-pie-hat-with-audience) · [Highway Anxiety →](#highway-anxiety)</sub>